susan-shu-c/tale/_posts/2019-12-14-intense-public-speaking-schedule.md

 Yes, the title of this sub-section is worded strongly, and I do have strong feelings about these points.
 You've encountered speakers like this, I've encountered speakers like these, we all have.
 So the following points should be a universal feeling.

 1. Have slides so dense with words that the audience struggles to pick between reading the slides, or hearing you talk, to the point they fail to do either of them, or space out.
 I've heard talks like this where I felt it was a massive waste of everyone's time.
 I might as well read the slides at home.
 This style is common in lecture halls (and why I skipped class so often), but they don't belong in more public settings or to a mixed (e.g. technical and business mix) setting.
 2. The speaker reads the slides verbatim - not feeling like a talk.
-Same as the previous point, I might as well read the slides at home if the talking portion isn't giving the audience any value for the time they spend physically being in that talk space.
+Same as the previous point, I might as well read the slides at home if the talking portion isn't giving the audience any value for the time they spend physically being in that auditorium.

 So, what do these points have to do with my tactic of making the slides?
 I guess my point is that, in order to not waste my own time and the audience's time, the communication part has to be well executed.
 This means my words and slides should compliment and enhance each other so that the above 2 time-wasters don't happen.
 And, the more the above 2 time-wasters happen, the less the audience can understand my talk, and the less they walk away remembering my key points, which are the reasons I spent all that time preparing for the talks in the first place!